Student Handbook

 - Speech/Expression/Press

-Students may freely engage in noncommercial activities on any subject provided they do so in a manner that does not violate this policy.
+Students may express themselves freely on any subject provided they do so in a manner that does not violate this policy.
 Students, in turn, have the responsibility to respect the rights of all members of the College in exercising these freedoms.
-Expressive activities include any lawful verbal, written, audiovisual, or electronic means by which individuals may communicate ideas, including all forms of peaceful assembly, protests, speeches, distribution of literature, carrying and displaying signs, and circulating petitions.

 No agent or organization of Clark State College shall discriminate against any student on the basis of race, color, religion, gender/sex, gender identity or expression, national origin (ancestry), military status, disability, age (40 years of age or older), genetic information, sexual orientation, status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, or status as a foster parent and any other protected group status as defined by law or College policy in its educational programs, activities, admissions, or employment practices as required by Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and other applicable statutes.
-In their individual roles as members of student organizations, students have the responsibility not to discriminate against others. - Assembly
+Clark State prohibits discrimination and harassment based on these protected group statuses in accordance with College policies, applicable laws, and executive orders.
+Clark State complies with and adopts the IHRA definition of antisemitism set forth in Executive Order 2022-06D, Defining and Combating AntiSemitism.
+In their individual roles as members of student organizations, students have the responsibility not to discriminate against others.- Assembly

 Students may assemble in an orderly manner and engage in expressive activities that do not materially or substantially disrupt the functions of the College, significantly hinder another person’s or group’s expressive activity, prevent communication of their message, threaten the health or safety of any person, prevent transaction of the business of a lawful meeting, gathering or procession, engage in violent or otherwise unlawful behavior, or violate this rule.